-In traditional ultra high-cycle fatigue experiments, the crack source morphology [24] is characterized by "fisheye" at specimen fracture sub-surface crack initiation positions.
-Taking as example the internal crack source initiation of ultra high-cycle rotation bending of high-strength steel, when there are inclusions in the interior, the cracks will sprout at the inclusions and propagate in the form of fish-eye.
-Israel Marines-Garcia et al. has used alloy steel as an example, dividing "fish-eye" crack source initiation and propagation into three stages, and calculating the theoretical number of cycles required for formation of "fish-eye" [25].
+In traditional very high-cycle fatigue experiments, the crack source morphology22 is characterized by "fisheye" at specimen fracture sub-surface crack initiation positions.
+Taking as example the internal crack source initiation of very high-cycle rotation bending of high-strength steel, when there are inclusions in the interior, the cracks will sprout at the inclusions and propagate in the form of fish-eye.
+Israel Marines-Garcia et al. has used alloy steel as an example, dividing "fish-eye" crack source initiation and propagation into three stages, and calculating the theoretical number of cycles required for formation of "fish-eye"23.

-However, for ultra high-cycle bending vibration fatigue specimens of TC17 titanium alloys, the morphology of the crack source is not characterized by "fish-eye" at initiation positions of fracture sub-surface crack.
-This indicates that ultra high-cycle fatigue crack initiation of TC17 titanium alloys is independent of internal inclusions and defects, which is consistent with the conclusion of the literature references [26].
-According to Bathias's [27] observation, the α phase lath is the internal crack source for titanium alloys.
-Ultra highcycle fatigue cracks can initiate from internal α_p grains, α_p grain boundaries and α - β phase boundaries due to uneven microstructures [28, 29].
-Therefore, the crack propagation forms vary for different metals and ultra high-cycle bending vibration fatigue crack propagation of TC17 titanium alloys is not characterized as "fish-eye" morphology.
-It can be seen that whether specimens showing "fish-eye" is related to their material type and the TC17 titanium alloys themselves are not characterized as "fish-eye".
+However, for very high-cycle bending vibration fatigue specimens of TC17 titanium alloys, the morphology of the crack source is not characterized by "fish-eye" at initiation positions of fracture sub-surface crack.
+This indicates that very high-cycle fatigue crack initiation of TC17 titanium alloys is independent of internal inclusions and defects, which is consistent with the conclusion of the literature references24.
+According to Bathias's25 observation, the α phase lath is the internal crack source for titanium alloys.
+Very high-cycle fatigue cracks can initiate from internal α_p grains, α_p grain boundaries and α - β phase boundaries due to uneven microstructures^{26,27}.
+Therefore, the crack propagation forms vary for different metals and very high-cycle bending vibration fatigue crack propagation of TC17 titanium alloys is not characterized as "fish-eye" morphology.
+It can be seen that whether specimens showing "fish-eye".